 A lot of travel bloggers like to write about the benefits of slow travel – remaining in one spot for weeks or months at a time.
 It’s a great way to recharge the batteries and get to know a local area really well.

-I need some slow travel in my life.
+But there hasn’t been enough slow travel recently.
+Whirlwind trips like exploring waterfalls in the Dominican Republic and visiting the Atomium during my one day in Belgium.
+But I need some slow travel in my life.
 Even if it’s just for a few days.

 I can’t remember the last time I truly relaxed and chilled out on a trip.
 It might have been the Cancun vacation several years ago, where I spent two days checking out a nearby town and Mayan ruins and the other five lying around at the beach.
 That was a long time ago.